lenymo/PersonalFolio/README.md

 It's important to note that that 95% of this website was designed and built by me using the technology described below.

-##Top level features

-###Hand-coded responsive framework

-I built this from scratch with the help of Chris Coyier's awesome CSS Tricks article [Don't Overthink It Grids](http://css-tricks.com/dont-overthink-it-grids/).
-I found that I wanted to have "offsets" similar to what you would find in bootstrap 2 so I added those in as well.
-Building the mobile-first responsive framework myself really helped me to understand the mechanics of it (despite my previous experience using bootstrap).

 ##Technology used

 ###PHP
 Largely for templating of pages.
 I looked into more task-specific solution such as Handlebars but I ended up settling on PHP because I had previous experience with writing it.

-###SASS
+###Sass
 I had previously used LESS but wanted to get stuck into SASS and learn more about CSS pre-processors.
+I wrote all of my own mixins (as against using compass / bourbon, ect) and in particular, I liked using Sass to simplify constantly re-writing media queries.
+I feel like there's still a more efficient way of doing this but I didn't have the time to fully explore it on this project.

+I wasn't sure of the best way to organise my .scss files but based on a couple of handy open source libraries I enjoyed breaking them up into as many sections as I could (without taking it to the extreme).

 ###HTML5
 I experimented with <video>, used <section>, <header>, <nav> and various other semantic tags.